 6. Practice the Art of Macaronage

-Macaronage is the technique for mixing the macaron batter, in which you use a bench scraper to lift the batter up from the bottom of the bowl and mix it until it’s smoother, shinier, and starts to relax and flow back down into the bowl.
+Macaronage is the technique for mixing the macaron batter, in which you use your spatula to lift the batter up from the bottom of the bowl and mix it until it’s smoother, shinier, and starts to relax and flow back down into the bowl.
 Usually, when you’re dealing with whipped egg whites, you want to treat them far more gently so as not to deflate them, but for macarons, that’s actually a good thing in moderation, and helps the shells achieve the proper smooth, even shape.
 (That said, you still don’t want to work all the air out of the mix.)

 7. Bang Your Pan